The Part 5 Problems With Composite Decking

-No responsible manufacturer now claims its composite deck is a "lifetime deck", although some dealers and installers still use the phrase in their advertising.
-There are no lifetime wood or composite decks.
 When composite deck manufacturers compare their products to wood decks, they always compare to unsealed wood decks.
-Comparing composite decking to unsealed wood is very much "apples to oranges" because composite decks are sealed at the factory while raw lumber is not sealed until the you or your builder seals it.
-Generally a sealed and maintained wood deck lasts about as long as a maintained composite deck.
+Comparing composite decking to unsealed wood is very much "apples to oranges" because composite decks are sealed at the factory while raw lumber is not sealed until you or your builder seals it.
+Generally, a sealed and maintained wood deck lasts about as long as a maintained composite deck.

 Unfortunately, one place where composite decking will probably last a lifetime is in the landfill.
 There is so far no recycling for composite decks, and those that end up in the dump will probably be there for about 2,000 years.
 Treated wood, on the other hand, returns to nature in 10 years or less, and untreated wood in as little as 2 years.

-While composite decks have few real advantages over wood decks, they do have some real drawbacks: A high initial cost, heat retention and excessive expansion and contraction.
+While composite decks have few real advantages over wood decks, they do have some real drawbacks including a high initial cost, heat retention, and excessive expansion and contraction.

 High Initial Construction Cost

-• More Elaborate Framing: Composite decking is denser and heaver than wood, but not as rigid.
+More Elaborate Framing: Composite decking is denser and heavier than wood but not as rigid.
 Most composite decking boards are a mixture of wood dust and polyethylene plastic.
 Polyethylene is a soft, springy, flexible plastic.
 It needs more support from the decking structure to keep it from bowing and sagging.
-Deck joists are typically spaced 16" to 24" on center for wood decking, but for many composite products they have to be spaced 12" on center to achieve the same feeling of rigidity.
-Most manufacturers admit this problem, and somewhere in the fine print "recommend" a 12" on-center structure.
+Deck joists are typically spaced 16" to 24" on center for wood decking but many composite products have to be spaced 12" on center to achieve the same feeling of rigidity.
+Most manufacturers, when pressed, admit this problem; and somewhere in the fine print most "recommend" a 12" on-center structure.
 This extra-rigid structure adds to the cost of the deck.

 High-Priced Accessories and Railings: The price of composite deck boards is very competitive.
-Producers complete with each other in quality and appearance, but also in price – keeping the price as low as possible for the basic deck board product.
+Producers compete with each other in quality and appearance but also in price – keeping the price as low as possible for the basic deck board product.
 But, once you buy a manufacturer's decking, you are probably going to have to buy its accessories and deck railing systems if you want the rest of your deck to match your decking.
 Here's where they get you.
-Accessories such as trim boards, nosing and railing kits are very expensive.
+Accessories such as trim boards, nosing, and railing kits are very expensive.
 These are the profit makers for the composite decking companies, not the decking itself, and manufacturers are not at all bashful in pricing these items.

 One serious drawback to composite decking is ignored by everyone except engineers and scientists, and certainly never talked about by composite manufacturers.
 This is the problem of heat retention.
 If you live in a place like most of Nebraska with hot, hot summers, you need to be very aware of heat retention.